1950 Nobel Prize in Literature: Nominations

+Prize decision

+In 1950, the Nobel committee's shortlisted candidates were Bertrand Russell, William Faulkner, Ernest Hemingway, Graham Greene and the Greek writers Angelos Sikelianos and Nikos Kazantzakis for a proposed shared prize.
+The committee unanimously proposed that Bertrand Russell should be awarded the prize for 1950.
+In the committee's report to the Swedish Academy, committee chairman Anders Österling wrote that Russell "should be given a definite priority both because of his superior intellectual equipment and his far-reaching influence as a modern Enlightenment philosopher (...)
+Through his liberal humanism, Russell also seems to me to correspond in the best sense precisely to the wishes and the way of thinking that guided Alfred Nobel when he established his prizes."

+For the reserved 1949 prize, the Nobel committee proposed William Faulkner, a shared prize to Sikeleanos and Kazantzakis and Pär Lagerkvist (subsequently awarded the 1951 Nobel Prize in Literature).

+On 10 November 1950, the Swedish Academy decided the prize for 1949 should be awarded to William Faulkner and the prize for 1950 to Bertrand Russell.

 Award Ceremony

 During the award ceremony held at Stockholm City Hall on 10 December 1950, Anders Österling of the Swedish Academy, said:

 "With his superior intellect, Russell has, throughout half a century, been at the centre of public debate, watchful and always ready for battle, as active as ever to this very day, having behind him a life of writing of most imposing scope.
 His works in the sciences concerned with human knowledge and mathematical logic are epoch-making and have been compared to Newton's fundamental results in mechanics.
 Yet it is not these achievements in special branches of science that the Nobel Prize is primarily meant to recognize.
 What is important, from our point of view, is that Russell has so extensively addressed his books to a public of laymen, and, in doing so, has been so eminently successful in keeping alive the interest in general philosophy."

 Nobel lecture

 Russell delivered a Nobel lecture entitled "What Desires Are Politically Important?" at the Swedish Academy on 11 December 1950.
 The lecture addresses the political ramifications of desires that are considered infinite in their ability to be satisfied but not necessary for immediate human survival.
 He highly stressed the importance of neutral and socially beneficial venues for the venting of passions and suggests the cultivation of intelligence as the best antidote for social strife.